 User Review( votes)

 Officially named Sparsh, this 4,789 sq.ft villa cloaked in turquoise colour has been designed by ACE Associates as a show home for CJ Realty in Nadiad, Gujarat.
 The modern architectural facade of the home belies the traditional interiors that awaits prospective buyers inside.
-Designed and built with the clarity of luring future residents, one can safely say the goal has been fulfilled.
+Designed and built with the clarity of luring future residents, one can safely say the goal for a traditional Indian style house has been fulfilled.

 Location: Nadiad, Gujarat